 The eggs from our flocks come from heritage breed chickens collected and hatched out 2 years ago–from Rhode Island Red, New Hampshire and Black Gourmet breeds.
 Will most likely hatch out a new batch of New Hampshire birds (hoping that the winter will be good to them to start chicks in the Spring).

 Our meat birds — the Cornish cross variety– are the type you find in the grocery store.
 The difference in local small farm raised birds verses the commercial ones is the quality of meat you’re getting.
 Unlike commercial farms, farm raised birds have room to grow; they are not crowded, they’ve got green grass to eat, and an overall healthy environment.
 Sunshine, clean pasture, and fresh air help to develop a healthier and better tasting product.
-Typically our birds reach 6-8 lbs avg. weight after dispatch and processing.
+Typically our birds reach 6-8 lbs avg. weight after processing.

 BAAA RAM EWE

 And now we’re raising an incredible sheep breed–Clun Forest sheep–known for its tri-purpose use which is milk, meat and fiber.
 These are a hearty breed of sheep; vigorous, healthy, easy lambers, and all around beautiful.
 We chose these sheep for all the aforementioned and to compliment and supplement the fiber arts.
 Perhaps as the flock grows, not only will we sell trios for breeding, but lambs for market, too.

 As mentioned in the opening statement, specializing in one or 2 crops is more advantageous in the long run, especially on smaller farms.
 The attention to detail to one crop in terms of vigor, production and quantity makes the best sense.
 We decided on garlic and are experimenting with hardneck varieties that grow fabulous in the cold climates.
 To further sustainability, we’ll collect their bulbils and redistribute them for future crops.
 In addition, we’ll concentrate on bees and honey.